takato7/philosophers-concurrency/README.md

 # Dining Philosophers
+*This project has been created as part of the 42 curriculum by tmitsuya*

 ## Overview

 This project is a concurrent simulation of the classic Dining Philosophers Problem implemented in C using POSIX threads and mutexes.

-It explores fundamental concepts in concurrent programming such as thread synchronization, shared resource management, race conditions, deadlock prevention, and starvation detection.
+It focuses on core concepts of concurrent programming, including:

+- Thread synchronization
+- Shared resource management
+- Deadlock prevention
+- Race condition handling
+- Starvation detection
+- Time-sensitive system behavior

-## Problem Statement
+### Problem Statement

 A number of philosophers sit around a circular table with one fork placed between each pair of philosophers.